ElephtAI/Learning-Notes/Paper_sum.md

 ### Extraction from paper

+<u>**General Network**</u>

+* > Network can effectively characterize many complex systems, where each node indicates an entity and each edge represents an iteraction between a pair of vertices *[An Advanced Deep Generative Framework for Temporal Link Prediction in Dynamic Networks]*

 <u>**Social network**</u>

 * > **source like twitter**: social interactions, sentiment analysis, content diffusion, link prediction, and **the dynamics behind human collective behaviour** in general